 In March 2020, the FASB issued ASU 2020-04, Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting, which provides optional guidance if certain criteria are met for entities that have contracts, hedging relationships, and other transactions that reference LIBOR or other reference rates expected to be discontinued as a result of reference rate reform.
 This ASU is effective as of March 12, 2020 through December 31, 2022.
-The Company has not adopted this ASU as of June 30, 2021, however will continue to monitor the impact of reference rates and will elect to apply this guidance in our consolidated financial statements in the event that we are impacted by reference rate reform.
+The Company has not adopted this ASU as of September 30, 2021, however will continue to monitor the impact of reference rates and will elect to apply this guidance in our consolidated financial statements in the event that we are impacted by reference rate reform.

 In August 2020, the FASB issued ASU 2020-06, Debt-Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging -Contracts in Entity's Own Equity (Subtopic 815-40): Accounting for Convertible Instruments and Contracts in an Entity's Own Equity, which simplifies the accounting for convertible instruments by removing certain separation models requiring separate accounting for embedded conversion features which will result in more convertible debt instruments accounted for as a single liability.
 The ASU eliminates certain settlement conditions that are required for equity classification to qualify for the derivative scope exception.
 The ASU addresses how convertible instruments are accounted for in the calculation of diluted earnings per share by using the if-converted method.
 The ASU is effective for fiscal years beginning after December 15, 2021, with early adoption permitted no earlier than fiscal years beginning after December 15, 2020.
-The Company is currently assessing the impact of this guidance on our consolidated financial statements.
+The Company will adopt this standard on January 1, 2022 using the modified retrospective method.
+The estimated impacts include the convertible debt instrument being accounted for as a single liability measured at its amortized cost and elimination of the non-cash interest expense as the Company will not separately present the equity embedded conversion feature in such debt.
+The Company also expects to adopt the if-converted method for earnings per share.